Alexispicard/carrousel/README.md

 # carrousel

-I am still struggling to make my scrollview work
+I am still struggling to make my scrollview work even after I impletemented Tim's advice from assignment #1.
+The scroll does not move I can't figure out why

-Here I get no error message but I just can't get the scroll to work on the simulator.

-Could you please let me know what is wrong in my code?
+Also I can't manage to create the navigation bar as an Image view.
+Can you help me out?

 Thanks